New Mexico Lobos men's basketball: Bob King (1962–1972)

 Lobo basketball first achieved national prominence under Bob King, who was previously an assistant coach at his alma mater, the University of Iowa.
 The Lobos had only two winning seasons from 1947 to 1962, compiling a 113–252 (.310) record, including a dismal 42–149 (.220) during the last eight years.
 King had an immediate impact on the program.
 The Lobos won as many games in his first two seasons as in the previous seven combined and went 116–44 (.725) over his first six seasons.
 They went 175–89 (.663) in ten seasons with King as head coach, winning two conference titles and making four appearances in post-season tournaments.

 New Mexico joined the Western Athletic Conference (WAC) as a founding member before King's first season.
 His first team went 16–9, the best Lobo record in 17 years.
 The following season, 1963–64, the Lobos won their first WAC championship, led by Ira Harge, who King had recruited from a junior college in Iowa.
 The team posted wins over Kansas and at Purdue and received a berth in the 1964 National Invitation Tournament (NIT) at Madison Square Garden in New York City.
 The Lobos defeated Drake and NYU before falling to Bradley in the championship game, finishing with a 23–6 record and ranked 16th in the UPI poll.
 Harge averaged 18.8 points and 11.8 rebounds a game during his two seasons at UNM and was selected in the second round of the 1964 NBA draft by the Philadelphia 76ers.

 The rise of the program continued in the 1964–65 season, led by sophomores Mel Daniels and Ben Monroe.
 After an early loss at Kansas, the Lobos won ten straight, later building a 19–3 record and attaining a #10 national ranking, their first appearance in the AP poll.
 They dropped their next four games on the road, however, including a one-point loss at #10 BYU.
 They were again invited to the NIT, where they lost to St. John's to finish 19–8.
 Daniels averaged over 17 points and 11 rebounds a game, providing the fast-growing Lobo fan base a preview of things to come.
-Due to the success of King's first three seasons, attendance at Johnson Gym more than doubled, and plans to build a larger arena began to take shape.Media Guide 2013–14, pp.93,96.
+Due to the success of King's first three seasons, attendance at Johnson Gym more than doubled, and plans to build a larger arena began to take shape.
 In the 1965–66 season, Daniels averaged 21 points and 10 rebounds a game, and the Lobos raced out to an 11–1 record after beating #7 BYU.
 They faltered down the stretch though and finished 16–8, completing the team's best four-year stretch in nearly forty seasons.